hanipcode/shwelator/index.md

 1. Download Source code from github.
 2.  copy `shwelator.js` and `shwelatorDictionary.js` to your destinated folder
 3.  add both `shwelator.js` and `shwelatorDictionary.js` to your html file.
+4. (IMPORTANT!) edit the dictionary on `shwelatorDictionary.ssjs` based on your own need !

 ### Limitation (IMPORANT!!)